 The art of deceiving enemies on the battlefield dates back to early history and continues to be firmly embedded in military doctrine.
-To defeat increasingly sophisticated and increasingly aggressive nation-state sponsored actors, cyber criminals, and hacktivists, Fidelis Security has applied the “art of deception” to the cyber battlefield (cyber space).
+To defeat increasingly sophisticated and increasingly aggressive nation-state-sponsored actors, cybercriminals, and hacktivists, Fidelis Security® has applied the “art of deception” to the cyber battlefield (cyberspace).

 Fidelis’ deception capabilities enable you to deceive attackers and lure them into a trap, improve your ability to detect and track their tactics, techniques, and procedures (TTPs), and confuse and delay attackers by providing them with a constantly changing set of deception decoys.
-Deployment of Fidelis Security’s Deception technology across the DoD and Intel communities is enabling our Nation’s cyber warriors to identify and block sophisticated attackers before the attackers can damage critical infrastructures and exfiltrate sensitive data.
+Deployment of Fidelis Deception solution across the DoD and Intel communities is enabling our Nation’s cyber warriors to identify and block sophisticated attackers before the attackers can damage critical infrastructures and exfiltrate sensitive data.
 One of several ways we work to modernize the cyber security posture of the federal government.

 Deception technology is a critical component to enhancing your cybersecurity arsenal.
-Despite our best efforts, all systems remain susceptible to attack and compromise, so your team must move from a reactive posture to a proactive one in order outperform your enemy and stop sophisticated attackers before significant damage can be done to your mission operations.
+Despite our best efforts, all systems remain susceptible to attack and compromise, so your team must move from a reactive posture to a proactive one in order to outperform your enemy and stop sophisticated attackers before significant damage can be done to your mission operations.
 But how do deception technologies address key security concerns – especially as computer and network security controls and strategies increasingly become the foundation of new military warfighting strategies?

-Typically, sophisticated adversaries perform reconnaissance to gain detailed knowledge of the environment prior to exploiting a vulnerability and gaining entry to the system.
+Typically, sophisticated adversaries perform reconnaissance to gain detailed knowledge of the environment before exploiting a vulnerability and gaining entry to the system.
 Once they gain their initial foothold, they will move laterally through the environment, take full control of critical systems, and then mount their attack – whether it be corrupting systems, encrypting data (ransomware), exfiltrating data, and/or denying or degrading critical mission operations.
-To combat this, it is critical to understand your environment as well as the attacker (know your cyber terrain), ensure that you understand the highest risk elements of your terrain and have put in place appropriate countermeasures to mitigate those risks, and you have deployed an integrated set of detection and response capabilities that provide full coverage of your network environment.
-Once this is in place, you are ready to deploy deception capabilities and enhance your ability to detect adversary Indicators of Compromise (IOCs) quicker and with higher confidence.
+To combat this, it is critical to understand your environment as well as the attacker (know your cyber terrain), ensure that you understand the highest risk elements of your terrain and have put in place appropriate countermeasures to mitigate those risks, and have deployed an integrated set of detection and response capabilities that provide full coverage of your network environment.
+Once this is in place, you are ready to deploy deception capabilities and enhance your ability to detect adversary Indicators of Compromise (IOCs) quickly and with higher confidence.

 Fidelis makes this all easy for you with our Fidelis Elevate® platform that combines: